rbrastad/starter-coreui/README.md

 ![Core UI](src/main/resources/assets/img/screenshots/coreui-dashboard.png)

-An app thar can be used as a starter for an application that is going to be created with React and Bootstrap 4.
+An app that can be used as a starter for an application that is going to be created with React and Bootstrap 4.

 The theme contains examples of tabs, cards, dashboard and BS4 components that can be used in an application.
 Fonts and colors can be changed with SASS.
 Build and developer tools has been setup for both developer and production mode.